-For the seventh year SPR employees continued support of annual Beach Sweep activities.
-Volunteers also included employee relatives, friends, and an employee-sponsored girl scout troop.
+SPR employees continued support of annual Beach Sweep activities for the eighth year.
+Volunteers also included employee relatives, friends, and an employee-sponsored Girl Scout troop (see photo).
 All SPR sites, including New Orleans, are located in coastal regions throughout Louisiana and Texas.
+The SPR's participation in this important event